xcuadrado/api/README.md

 If a route requires authentication and the caller fails to provide any credentials a **HTTP 401 UNAUTHORIZED** status will be returned.

-## Extract Products/Categories from remote Shop
+## Extract Products/Categories From Remote Shop

 EASYMARKETING can read a vendor's product/category data via a JSON Interface.
 The webservice is called when the easymarketing user selects to import data